-We proposed a novel generative model based on Geometric Brownian Motion (GBM) and a new technique for score-matching.
-We showed that the GBM framework is a natural setting for modeling non-negative data and that the new multiplicative score-matching loss can be used effectively to train the model.
-The model is capable of generating new samples from image datasets like MNIST, Fashion MNIST and Kuzushiji MNIST.
-The results are promising from a generative modeling perspective.
-The multiplicative score matching framework can also be suitably adapted for image denoising and restoration tasks where the forward model has multiplicative noise as opposed to the widely assumed additive noise.
-While this work focuses on log-normal noise, other distributions such as the gamma distribution, could also be considered with associated SDEs.
-This would broaden the applicability of the model to datasets and domains where various types of multiplicative noise are prevalent such as optical coherence tomography~\citep{oct} and synthetic aperture radar \citep{sar}, enabling more robust and versatile generative and restoration capabilities.
-Starting off with the results shown in the paper, one could also extend applicability of the proposed model to high-resolution images.
-Application to non-image data, such as financial time-series, is another potential direction for further research.
+Beyond unconditional generation, the proposed multiplicative score-matching framework can be adapted for image denoising and restoration tasks where the forward noising process is inherently multiplicative, as opposed to the widely assumed additive noise.
+While this work focused on log-normal noise, exploring other distributions, such as the gamma distribution, and their associated SDEs remains a compelling future direction.
+This would broaden the applicability to domains where various types of multiplicative noise are inherent, such as optical coherence tomography~\citep{oct} and synthetic aperture RADAR~\citep{sar}, enabling more robust and versatile restoration capabilities.
+Future research directions include high-resolution image synthesis as well as to non-image domains, such as financial time-series, where proportional changes and multiplicative dynamics are intrinsically fundamental.